dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 ### Tasks sequences in gulp

-To proper organize livereloading you need to run you task in sequence "change css" -> "build atlas page" -> "reload atlas".
+To proper organize live-reloading you need to run you task in sequence "change css" -> "build atlas page" -> "reload atlas".

 One thing that you should know about gulp that all tasks by default runs in parallel rather in sequences.

 With gulp 3 you could use several ways to organize your tasks into sequences - 2nd argument of `task()` or use `gulp-sequences` plugin.
 In gulp 4 sequences is the standard feature.

 Gulp 3 build in sequences: